diegoobh/diegoobh/README.md

 ### Hi there, I'm Diego 👋

-I am Diego, a 20 year old computer science student.
+I am Diego, a 20 year old computer engineering student.
 My interests are around AI, deep learning, cybersecurity, IoT, blockchain and UI/UX.

 ### About me ⚡
 📚 Studying Computer Science at the University of Salamanca.